monopole/mdrip/data/example_tutorial.md

 badCommandToTriggerTestFailure
 ```

-...and a main program to call it:
+Then write a main program to call it:

 <!-- @makeMain @lesson1 -->
 ```